e2crawfo/cleanup-learning/README.md

 * hyperopt
 * dill

-Change at top of optimize.py to point to the correct locations.
+Change the paths at top of optimize.py to point to the correct locations.

 Create a link from the Nengo distribution to the lib dir of the repo:
 ```